The success behind a product’s sales numbers is an engineer, not a salesperson.

 Current team and future plans

-Today, Vok Bikes has a team of over 20 talented and dedicated people who continue testing and improving their cargo bikes daily.
+Today, team Vok consists of over 20 talented and dedicated people who continue testing and improving their cargo bikes daily.

 In addition to Tallinn, Voks are also running on the streets of Vilnius, Lithuania and launches with clients in the largest European cities are underway.